 Children from Trewirgie Infants and Nursery School in Redruth performed a rendition of ‘Penn-bloodh Lowen Kernewek’ / ‘Happy Birthday Cornish’ in front of parents, Cornwall councillors and special guests during a celebratory event at Kresen Kernow on Friday 4th November, marking the 20th anniversary of the Cornish language being officially recognised by the UK Government under the European Charter for Regional or Minority Languages.

-Pupils had been practicing ‘Penn-bloodh Lowen’ in class in the lead up to the event and had one final rehearsal with Will Coleman on the day, before they boarded a double decker bus – provided by Cornwall by Kernow – for the journey to Kresen Kernow.
+Pupils had been practising ‘Penn-bloodh Lowen’ in class in the lead up to the event and had one final rehearsal with Will Coleman on the day, before they boarded a double decker bus – provided by Cornwall by Kernow – for the journey to Kresen Kernow.
 Once they’d performed, there were speeches from the Grand Bard of Gorsedh Kernow and Councillor Carol Mould before a Kernow cake (made by Creative Cakes Cornwall, complete with model Trewirgie pupils in tartan sashes!) was cut and enjoyed by everyone!
 Children from eight other “Go Cornish” Primary Schools joined Trewirgie Infants & Nursery school pupils, performing in a recording which was streamed at the event.

 Watch the event film here.